splunk/public-o11y-docs/gdi/get-data-in/application/istio/istio.rst

 Recommendations
 =========================================

-To make the best use of Splunk APM's full-fidelity data retention, configure Istio to send as much trace data as possible by configuring sampling and maximum tag length as follows:
+To make the best use of Splunk AP full-fidelity data retention, configure Istio to send as much trace data as possible by configuring sampling and maximum tag length as follows:

 - Set a ``sampling`` value of ``100`` to ensure that all traces have correct root spans.
 - Set a ``max_path_tag_length`` value of ``99999`` to avoid that key tags get truncated.